t11a/slack_bot_assignment/README.md

 zip -r layer-slack.zip python
 ```

+# DynamoDB
+There are tables named `Messages` and `UserCounts`, each defined as follows:

+Messages
+- username (PK) : String
+- time_to_username (SK) : String
+- from_username: String
+- to_username : String
+- message : String
+- incr_num : Number

+UserCounts:
+- username (PK): String
+- total_num : Number

 # How to Test
 You can execute the test code using `pytest`.
 By running the `pytest` command without arguments, it will execute all test codes under the `tests/` directory.